varkmiti/Pairing-Lab-Jul-18/README.md

 ## Setup

 - Fork this repo, then run `git clone` to download your fork locally.
 Then `cd` into the downloaded directory and open it in your text editor with `code .`.
-- Run `json-server --watch db.json --routes routes.json` to get the backend started
+- Run `json-server --watch db.json` to get the backend started
 - Open the `index.html` file on your browser

 ## Endpoints